WWE Judgment Day (2002): Aftermath

 Brock Lesnar ended his feud with The Hardy Boyz and entered the King of the Ring tournament.
 On Raw, Lesnar defeated Bubba Ray Dudley in the first round tournament, then the following week he defeated Booker T in the quarter-finals.
 At the King of the Ring event, he defeated Test in the semifinals then went on to defeat Rob Van Dam in the finals, which earned him the SummerSlam title shot against the WWE Undisputed Champion.

-After Judgment Day, Stone Cold Steve Austin continued his feud with Ric Flair, which added both Eddie Guerrero and a returning-from-injury Chris Benoit (who was last seen in June 2001 at King of the Ring due to neck injury).
+After Judgment Day, "Stone Cold" Steve Austin continued his feud with Ric Flair, which added both Eddie Guerrero and a returning-from-injury Chris Benoit (who was last seen in June 2001 at King of the Ring due to neck injury).
 However, the feud ended abruptly with Austin's unexpected departure from the company on June 10 for his refusal to lose a hotshotted match to Brock Lesnar.
-That same night, Flair lost his half of the WWE ownership to Mr. McMahon and returned to active wrestling.
+That same night, Flair lost his half of WWE's ownership to Mr. McMahon and returned to active wrestling.
 Austin would return in 2003 and he would face The Rock at WrestleMania XIX in a losing effort, which would turn out to be Austin's last match until WrestleMania 38.

 Eddie Guerrero's feud with Rob Van Dam ended on the May 27 episode of Raw, when he lost the Intercontinental Championship in a ladder match.
 Two weeks later on Raw, he lost to Van Dam again in the King of the Ring first round tournament.
-He went on to face Ric Flair at King of the Ring in place of Stone Cold Steve Austin and lost the match after interference from Bubba Ray Dudley, with whom Guerrero entered a feud the following night on Raw.
+He went on to face Ric Flair at King of the Ring in place of "Stone Cold" Steve Austin and lost the match after interference from Bubba Ray Dudley, with whom Guerrero entered a feud the following night on Raw.
 After pinning Bubba Ray, Guerrero had the table set up, only for Bubba Ray to put him through it.
 Chris Benoit then applied the Crippler Crossface on Bubba Ray.
 The following week on Raw, Benoit and Guerrero fought Bubba Ray and Spike Dudley in a tag team match, which Bubba Ray and Spike won.
 Afterwards, as Spike tried to execute the Dudley Dog on Benoit, the latter countered it and tossed him through a table.
 Benoit then applied the Crippler Crossface on Bubba Ray while Guerrero frog splashed Bubba Ray from behind.
 The following two weeks on Raw, Benoit and Guerrero had defeated Bubba Ray and Spike in two different tag team matches.
 Then on July 21 at Vengeance, Bubba Ray and Spike defeated Benoit and Guerrero in a tag team elimination tables match when Bubba Ray last eliminated Benoit following a Bubba Bomb.
 On the July 29 episode of Raw, after Benoit defeated Van Dam for the Intercontinental Championship, he and Guerrero would then defect to the SmackDown! brand during a storyline "open season" on wrestler contracts, with Benoit taking his newly won Intercontinental Championship with him.
 Van Dam defeated Benoit for the title on August 25 at SummerSlam and returned the title to the Raw brand.